 Small electrically powered unmanned aerial systems (UAS) are also cheaper to acquire and operate than regular aircraft, particularly as fuel prices continue to increase.
 UAS Drones with high levels of automation and flight-assisting technologies do not require highly trained operators – the time taken to learn how to fly one of these platforms is much less than the time investment required to become an airplane or helicopter pilot.

 How humanitarian drones can increase the effectiveness of response efforts

 Unmanned aircraft are ideal for undertaking a wide range of humanitarian and disaster relief missions.
 One such application that has already seen a number of successful trial programs is the delivery of critical supplies for both emergency and ongoing health programs.
-Vaccines, food, first aid kits, and blood are all highly suited to drone delivery and can be delivered by parachute from a fixed-wing Unmanned Aerial Vehicle, or by a quick-release tether system or physical landing using a VTOL UAV.
+Vaccines, food, first aid kits, and blood are all highly suited to drone delivery and can be delivered by parachute from a fixed-wing Unmanned Aerial Vehicle, or by a quick-release tether system or physical landing using a VTOL UAV communication system.